hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 * `diff_disk_settings` - (Optional) A `diff_disk_settings` block as defined above.
 Changing this forces a new resource to be created.

+* `disk_encryption_set_id` - (Optional) The ID of the Disk Encryption Set which should be used to encrypt this OS Disk.

+-> **NOTE:** The Disk Encryption Set must have the `Reader` Role Assignment scoped on the Key Vault - in addition to an Access Policy to the Key Vault

+~> **NOTE:** Disk Encryption Sets are in Public Preview in a limited set of regions

 * `disk_size_gb` - (Optional) The Size of the Internal OS Disk in GB, if you wish to vary from the size used in the image this Virtual Machine Scale Set is sourced from.

 -> **NOTE:** If specified this must be equal to or larger than the size of the Image the VM Scale Set is based on.
 When creating a larger disk than exists in the image you'll need to repartition the disk to use the remaining space.